ngzhili/OpenCV/coco viewer application/README.md

 # COCO Viewer Application
 A python Tkinter GUI Application to view coco annotations on your local machine easily.
-Support Windows only.
+Currently only support Windows.

 # Description
 Two Main Functionalities: